mpcarolin/mode-time/readme.md

+## Description

-## A simple JavaScript library for scheduling application modes to run during various time ranges.
+ModeTime is a simple JavaScript library for scheduling application modes to run during various time ranges.

 ### Usage